melizalab/mpc-hh/README.md

 This README will outline how reproduce our results.
 Almost all scripts used command line arguments to streamline iterating alternative parameter values.

 **IMPORTANT** Some users may experience an error when trying to install `pyspike`.
-One solution is to get the clone the source code and do a local setup:
+One solution is to clone the source code and do a local setup:
 - `git clone https://github.com/mariomulansky/PySpike.git`
 - `cd PySpike`
 - `python setup.py build_ext --inplace`

 Then add the path to `PySpike` to the Python environment variable (e.g. `sys.path.append(**path to PySpike**)`).
 These instructions are taken from the authors of `pyspike` and can be found here `https://mariomulansky.github.io/PySpike/`.